Hughes Airwest: Livery

 Hughes Airwest's planes were recognizable by their banana-yellow fuselage and tail colors.
 Their airplanes were often dubbed "flying bananas" and the airline launched an advertising campaign with the catchphrase "Top Banana in the West."
 Most nicknames given to Hughes Airwest airplanes in aviation books and magazines have to do with bananas.
 Apart from their all-yellow scheme, the airplanes also featured a blue logo on the vertical stabilizer (tail) that resembled three diamonds connected (possibly a reference to the initials of Howard Hughes).
 The name Hughes Airwest, in stylized lettering, was featured unconventionally below the front passenger windows.

 This livery was devised by the southern California design firm of Mario Armond Zamparelli, following the crash of Flight 706 in June 1971, caused by a mid-air collision with a U.S. Marine Corps F-4B jet fighter near Duarte, California.
 In late 1971, the company launched a new marketing campaign which included new colors and repainted planes.
 The cabin windows also had a metallized PET film coating originally, but this proved too costly to maintain.
 Zamparelli also designed the uniforms of the flight attendants in the new colors, primarily in Sundance Yellow trimmed with Universe Blue.

-After the sale in October 1980 the all-yellow paint scheme was gradually replaced by Republic's white with blue and green trim, and the mallard "Herman the Duck."
+After the sale in October 1980 the all-yellow paint scheme was gradually replaced by Republic's white with blue and green trim.
+Aircraft tails bore Republic's flying mallard, "Herman the Duck."